apache/doris-website/docs/table-design/temporary-table.md

 ### Creating a Temporay Table

 Tables of various models can be defined as temporary tables, whether they are Unique, Aggregate, or Duplicate models.
-You can create temporary tables by adding the TEMPORARY or TEMP keyword in the following SQL statements:
+You can create temporary tables by adding the TEMPORARY keyword in the following SQL statements:
 -  [CREATE TABLE](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE)
 -  [CREATE TABLE AS SELECT](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE-AS-SELECT)
 -  [CREATE TABLE LIKE](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE-LIKE)

 The other uses of temporary tables are basically the same as regular internal tables.
-Except for the above-mentioned Create statement, other DDL and DML statements do not require adding the TEMPORARY or TEMP keyword.
+Except for the above-mentioned Create statement, other DDL and DML statements do not require adding the TEMPORARY keyword.

 ## Notes